Julia sets appear quasiconformally in the Mandelbrot set: Proof of Theorem C

 The rest of the proof of Theorem C is divided into Claims 1 to 7 below and their proofs.
-For the first two claims, we may simply apply the argument of Steps (M1)--(M2) or Steps (P1)--(P2):
+For the first two claims, we may simply apply the argument of Steps (M1)--(M2) in Section 4: